-U.S. crude oil supplies dropped 6.9 million barrels (1.8%) for the week ending July 12, according to an Energy Information Administration report (link opens a PDF) released today.
+U.S. crude oil supplies shrunk by 1.8 million barrels (0.5%) for the week ending August 30, according to an Energy Information Administration report (link opens a PDF) released today.

-Distillates supplies increased 3.2% after rising 2.5% the week before.
-Distillates demand is up a seasonally adjusted 12% over the past four weeks, with supplies pushed into "the lower half of the average range for this time of year," according to the EIA.
+Distillates supplies, which include diesel and heating oil, increased 0.5 million barrels (0.5%) after dipping 0.3% the week before.
+Distillates demand remains strong, up a seasonally adjusted 6.9% for the last four weeks, and supplies remain near the lower limit of the average range for this time of year, according to the EIA.

 Copyright © 1995 - 2013 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.